 EVX-101, adjunctive or as monotherapy, could have therapeutic relevance in additional important unmet needs in Psychiatry e.g. OCD, and in other disorders of the brain.

-EVX-101 is protected by a portfolio of issued and pending patents, in the US as well as all major overseas markets.
+EVX-101 is protected by a portfolio of issued and pending patents, in the US, EU, and major overseas markets.

 A Phase 1a trial was an open-label trial in healthy volunteers to evaluate the 5-HTP bioavailability and PK profile following EVX-101 administration.
 The trial aim was to optimize 5-HTP/carbidopa doses and the EVX-101 formulation composition.
 Adverse events were mild or moderate with no safety signals.
 There were no serious adverse events.

-A Phase 1 trial was a double-blind, placebo-controlled, single ascending dose (SAD), multiple ascending dose (MAD) titration trial in healthy subjects receiving an SSRI (escitalopram) at steady state to evaluate safety, tolerability, 5-HTP pharmacokinetics, and neuroendocrine target engagement when EVX-101 was administered adjunctively to an SSRI.
+A Phase 1 trial was a double-blind, placebo-controlled, single ascending dose (SAD), multiple ascending dose (MAD) titration trial in healthy subjects receiving an SSRI (escitalopram) at steady state to evaluate safety, tolerability, 5-HTP pharmacokinetics, and neuroendocrine target engagement when EVX-101 was administered adjunctively to the SSRI.
 Four carbidopa dose levels (0.3125 mg to 2.5 mg per tablet) with fixed dose 5-HTP (250 mg per tablet) were evaluated.
 All four carbidopa dose levels produced 5-HTP exposure in or above the anticipated therapeutic range, estimated at CAverage ~100 ng/ml.
-Carbidopa enhanced 5-HTP bioavailability with a clear dose-response relationship.
+Carbidopa enhanced 5-HTP bioavailability up to 10-fold, with a clear dose-response relationship.
+Carbidopa plasma levels were mostly below detection.
+Thus, low-dose carbidopa appears to act selectively in the upper intestine, protecting 5-HTP against first-pass metabolism in the upper intestine, thereby effectively enhancing 5-HTP’s bioavailability, and without the carbidopa affecting other peripheral organs.
 Neuroendocrine biomarker data suggested robust target engagement, i.e., elevation of brain extracellular serotonin beyond the SSRI effect, across several carbidopa dose levels.
-Adverse events were mild or moderate with no safety signals.
+Adverse events were mild or moderate.
+There were no safety signals of concern.
 There were no serious adverse events.

 These Phase 1 data strongly support EVX-101 as an adjunctive antidepressant candidate.
-A Phase 2 study of adjunctive EVX-101 in depression patients with inadequate response to first-line antidepressants is expected to commence enrollment in Q1/2024.
+A Phase 2 study of adjunctive EVX-101 in depression patients with inadequate response to first-line SSRI/SNRI antidepressants is expected to commence enrolment late 2024.

 The patient will receive EVX-301 in the clinic or hospital.
-Evecxia expects that EVX-301 can be a stand-alone therapy or be the first step in a novel treatment algorithm, the second step being transfer to maintenance suicide ideation prevention therapy with EVX-101.
+Evecxia expects that EVX-301 can be a stand-alone rescue therapy in its own right, to stabilize the patient.
+Additionally, EVX-301 could be the first step in a novel treatment algorithm, the second step being transfer to long-term suicide ideation prevention therapy with EVX-101.
+Thus, EVX-301 alone or with EVX-101 could become critical tools in combatting the US crisis in suicide and suicidal ideation.

 This Phase 1 trial was a double-blind, placebo-controlled, single ascending dose (SAD) trial in healthy subjects receiving an SSRI (escitalopram) at steady state to evaluate safety, tolerability, 5-HTP pharmacokinetics, and neuroendocrine target engagement when EVX-301 was administered adjunctively to an SSRI.